Please note, Cornerstone is not a crisis center…

 Our standard fees for a 50 minute counseling session are $180 - $200 for a therapist with a Master's or Doctoral degree.

 Does Cornerstone accept insurance?

 Counseling sessions are often covered by insurance.
-Cornerstone is in-network for Blue Cross Blue Shield and AETNA PPO policies.
+Cornerstone is in-network for Blue Cross Blue Shield and AETNA PPO policies and Magellan.

 Most other insurance providers offer some out-of-network benefits, though the coverage is usually less than it would be for an in-network provider.
 For any HMO policy, a client would need to obtain a referral from their Primary Care Physician, and CCCOC is happy to assist with that process.